DrPaulBrewer/meteor-matrixgame/README.md

  in this way, but are stored with each game record and would need to be aggregated.
 A "finish the experiment" screen for the admin will be released in a forthcoming update.

+# Automated testing with random robots

+The danger with software intended for many people to use simultaneously is that it works fine when only a few people are around, but eventually fails under heavier loads.

+If you have a computer with [Docker](https://docs.docker.com/engine/installation/) installed, you can create, say, 50 robotic participants to randomly make choices every 5 seconds in matrixgame as follows:

+    docker run -e url=http://your.matrixgames.address:port -e bots=50 -e deltat=5000 drpaulbrewer/matrixgame-test:latest

+ * `-e url=` sets the game url that the robots should contact.
+You **must** replace the url shown above with your matrixgame's url.
+ * `-e bots=` sets the number of robot participants.
+You can change it to suit your needs.
+ * `-e deltat=` sets the click interval in milliseconds.
+You can change this too.
+ * `drpaulbrewer/matrixgame-test:latest` identifes the Docker image on Dockerhub to be download and run.
+This should not be changed.

+You should have matrixgame installed and running (e.g. as described in the "Usage" section near the top of the page) before you run the docker command to start the robots.
+The robots and the matrixgame do not need can run on different computers or the same computer.
+Effects of network load are only tested if the robots run on a different computer from the matrixgame server.

 ##News
 -----